seleniumbase/SeleniumBase/README.md

 self.activate_jquery()
 ```

 Some websites have a restrictive [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) to prevent users from loading jQuery and other external libraries onto their websites.
-If you need to use jQuery or another JS library on such a website, add ``--disable_csp`` on the command-line.
+If you need to use jQuery or another JS library on such a website, add ``--disable-csp`` on the command-line.

 Here are some examples of using jQuery in your scripts: